5e/streamdeck-hwinfo-plugin/README.md

 ## Known issue

 - Enabling HWiNFO gadget on two sensors with the exact same name may cause issues of the Stream Deck plugin showing the wrong value.
 A fix for this is to rename the sensor name in HWiNFO (right click on sensor and press rename) and then re-select the correct sensor in the settings of the plugin.

+# How to build

+This plugin requires "font-list" to be bundled together as an external package via rollup.

+Using npm, install the plugin, then copy the font-list folder into `com.5e-hwinfo-reader.sdPlugin/bin/node_modules`

+Then run `npm run build`

+Then `streamdeck pack`